-Event type Working mode 1110 010 Event on push Event on push Event on long Event on very long button pressed button released pressure pressure 0→1 As soon as the push button is pressed, all automations are After a short press (less than 1 second), at the After a long press, all automations are disabled at the After a very long press, all automations are disabled. release of the push button all automations are disabled. release of the push button. disabled at the release of the push button.
+Event type Working \Box mode Event on push Event on push Event on long Event on very button pressed button released pressure long pressure 0→1 As soon as the push button is pressed, all automations are disabled.
+After a short press (less than 1 second), at the release of the push button all automations are disabled.
+After a long press, all automations are disabled at the release of the push button.
+After a very long press, all automations are disabled at the release of the push button.
 1→0 As soon as the push button is pressed, the automations are enabled again.
 After a short press (less than 1 second), the automations are enabled again at the release of the push button.
 After a long press, the automations are enabled again at the release of the push button.
 After a very long press, the automations are enabled again at the release of the push button.
 0→1 1→0 Event toggle As soon as the push button is pressed, the automations will be disabled/enabled in toggle mode.
 After a short press (less than 1 second), the automations will be disabled/enabled in toggle mode at the release of the push button.
 After a long press, the automations will be disabled/enabled in toggle mode at the release of the push button.
-After a very long press, the automations will be disabled/enabled in toggle mode at the release of the push button.
-The automations will be disabled/enabled in toggle mode when the push button is pressed and toggled again when the push button is released.
-L The automations are disabled when the signal goes ON, and are enabled again when the signal goes OFF.
+After a very long press, the automations will be disabled/enabled in toggle mode at the release of the push button. be disabled/enabled again when the push b the push button is L The automations are disabled when the signal goes ON, and are enabled again when the signal goes OFF.